Health-RI/mapping_game/README.md

 - Each **Property card** must be matched with its correct **Class card** using the Health-RI schema printout.
 - Each **Value card** must be placed under the correct **Property card** based on the example metadata.
 - Use **Missing cards** when a value is expected but not present in the dataset.
-- If the example metadata includes a value that is not represented in the schema, do not force it into the model — this is an opportunity to identify potential schema extensions.
+- If the example metadata includes a value that is not represented in the schema, use **Missing cards** for a property — this is an opportunity to identify potential schema extensions.
 - Some **Property cards** may be valid for multiple **Class cards**.
 Use schema references or group discussion to determine the correct mapping.
 - The process may involve ambiguity or disagreement — resolving these collaboratively is part of the learning experience.